The Seljuk Han of Anatolia

 DESCRIPTION

-Above the ribat, on a high hill, is located a large tandir (underground baking oven used for bread).
+A large tandir (underground pit oven generally used for baking flatbread) is located above the ribat, on a high hill.
 This oven is located next to a large flat rock used for rolling the bread dough.
-Similar tandirs have been located in other hans.
+Similar tandirs have have been discovered in other hans.

 The han:

 The plan of the Eshab-i Kehf Han differs in certain features from the traditional Seljuk Han plan.
 It consists of open and closed rooms arranged around a long, narrow courtyard.
-On the western side there is an L-shaped stable section.
 Directly opposite the entrance is a large iwan with vaulted rooms on each side.
+The stable section to the west is also unusual.
 This concentric plan is similar to the plans of the Alara and Tercan hans.
-This han resembles more of a medrese in plan than a traditional courtyard style han plan, and it quite unusual for this.
+This han plan is more similar to the plan of a medrese than a han with the traditional covered section and open courtyard plan.

 DECORATION